DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 _To go this far..._

-_For just me alone, he seriously planning to collapse angel palace._
+_For just me alone, he seriously planning to destroy angel palace._

 [Disappear, human.]